yc941212/yc941212.github.io/_pages/about.md

 ---

-I'm a third-year PhD student in the Oden Institute for Computational Engineering and Sciences at The University of Texas at Austin.
-My research interests lie in the general area of machine learning.
-Prior to UT Austin, I received my Bachelor’s Degree in Tsinghua University. [[CV]](/files/Youguang_CV.pdf)
+I'm a PhD student at University of Texas at Austin and I'm advised by Prof. George Biros.
+My research interest lies in the method and theory of machine learning, including active learning, online learning and generative modeling.
+Prior to UT Austin, I completed my undergraduate studies in Tsinghua University.